Members of the Stenanthium genus are usually grown as hardy bulbs. They reach an height of 60 to 150 cm (two to five feet).

 Some common names for Stenanthium include Featherbells, Bronze bells, Osceola's Plume, and Featherfleece.

 Stenanthium occidentale - Bronze bells by Forest Service - Northern Region.

 It is best to grow Featherbells, Featherfleece, and other Stenanthium from bulbs.
-These should be buried at about 10 to 13 cm deep at the start of spring.
+These should be buried at about 10 to 13 cm (4 to 5 inches) deep, at the start of spring.

-Allow the seedlings to grow in situ for one growing season then transplant to their final location following the last frost of spring.
+Allow the seedlings to grow in situ for one growing season, then transplant to their final location following the last frost of spring.

 It is fairly easy to care for Stenanthium species in the garden.
 The ground that they grow in should be composted and mulched in the spring, and they require regular watering.
 If you require more plants then they can be propagated by division in the autumn.

 The Stenanthium genus includes approximately 8 species, known for their large, feathery panicles of flowers.

 Stenanthium species can make beautiful additions to gardens, particularly woodland or prairie style landscapes.

 Stenanthium densum is a popular choice, valued for its tall, feathery plumes of white flowers.

 Stenanthium species are not typically known for their fragrance.